 Because we assign 100% of your DNA, if we do not have DNA in our reference panel for a population, we assign it to the region it looks most similar to.
 Bahrain would typically end up in Middle East and Austria in Germanic Europe, for example.Back to Top

 How does AncestryDNA predict the regions in my DNA Story?

 Your DNA Story includes regions based on two different scientific processes: the AncestryDNA reference panel and Genetic Communities™.

-The AncestryDNA reference panel is made up of people whose family have long-standing, documented roots in a specific area.
+The AncestryDNA reference panel is made up primarily of people whose family have long-standing, documented roots in a specific area.
 We compare your DNA to this reference panel to determine your possible ancestry from hundreds up to a thousand years ago.
 Regions with a solid circle icon are based on the reference panel.

 DNA analysis is cutting-edge science.
 Genetic Communities are an example of that.
 We didn't use data from them in earlier versions of ethnicity estimates because that data didn't exist yet!
 Genetic Communities were actually discovered by AncestryDNA scientists only after millions of people had taken the AncestryDNA test.
-As scientific methods continue to advance and we get more data, your estimate could change.Back to Top
+As scientific methods continue to advance and we get more data, your estimate could change further.Back to Top